 The main navigation menu of the website is an important entry for users to understand the content and structure of the website.
-Anqi CMS provides powerful and flexiblenavListTags, help us easily create and manage navigation menus that support multi-level dropdowns, thereby enhancing the user experience and clarity of the information architecture of the website.
+Anqi CMS provides powerful and flexiblenavListTags, help us easily create and manage multi-level dropdown navigation menus, thereby improving the user experience and clarity of the information architecture of the website.

-Before starting to write template code, we need to set up the structure of the navigation menu in the security CMS backend management system.
+Before starting to write the template code, we need to set up the structure of the navigation menu in the Anqi CMS backend management system.

-- Enter the navigation settings interfaceLogin to the Anqi CMS backend, find 'Backend Settings' in the left menu, and click 'Navigation Settings' to enter the management page.
+- Enter the navigation settings interfaceLog in to the AnQi CMS backend, find 'Backend Settings' in the left menu, click 'Navigation Settings' to enter the management page.

-- Enter "Display Name", this is the text that the menu item will be displayed on the website front-end.
+- Enter the "Display Name", this is the text displayed on the website front-end for the menu item.

-- Select "Link Type", Anqi CMS supports multiple link types:
+- Select the "Link Type", AnQi CMS supports various types of links:

-- Built-in linkFor example, the home page, article model home page, product model home page, etc., these are the commonly used links preset by the system.
+- Built-in linkFor example, home page, article model home page, product model home page, etc., these are the system predefined common links.

-- Category page linkYou can choose existing article categories, product categories, or individual pages on the website as navigation links.
+- Category page linkYou can choose existing article categories, product categories, or individual pages as navigation links.

-- External Link:Allows you to customize any URL, whether it is another page within the site or an external website.
+- External linkAllow you to customize any URL, whether it is an internal page or an external website.

-- According to the need, you can also fill in "Subheading Name" or "Navigation Description" to display more rich information on the front end.
+- As needed, you can also fill in the 'subheading name' or 'navigation description' to display more rich information on the front end.

-- Set the "Display Order", the smaller the number, the closer to the front, used to control the arrangement order of menu items.
+- Set the "Display Order", the smaller the number, the earlier it appears, used to control the arrangement order of menu items.

 - Add a secondary dropdown navigation link: